 The Homeland Project

 The Palestinian American Community Center (PACC) proudly launches its third annual Homeland Project.
 The Homeland Project is organized and supervised by PACC.
 The Homeland Project is a journey designed to offer participants a fun and educational experience of Palestine.
-The program intends to send its third group of travelers in the Summer of 2019.
+The program intends to send its fourth group of travelers in the Summer of 2020.
 The program consists of three main components:

 - A 10-day guided and interactive journey through occupied and historic Palestine